diegowrhasta/serilog-to-elk/README.md

 of files are picked up on.
 - Commented out we have different options that for the right use case can be extremely helpful.
-Such as pre-adding other fields (add_tags), or connecting directly to Elasticsearch (outout.elasticsearch).
+Such as pre-adding other fields (add_tags), or connecting directly to Elasticsearch (output.elasticsearch).
 If we try to send things directly, we won't get the entries indexed correctly, however.

-- **Logstash** takes care of processing the logs so that they can be indexed later:
+**Logstash** takes care of processing the logs so that they can be indexed later:
 ```
 input {
   beats {